IamSebastianDev/Calm-before-the-Grow/README.md

 ## The Rest of the Talk

-**Calm before the Grow** was created for the [Reactjam Fall 2024](https://reactjam.com/) in 10 days.
+**Calm before the Bloom** was created for the [Reactjam Fall 2024](https://reactjam.com/) in 10 days.
 The theme was **Retro Minimalism**, and I aimed to capture the essence of minimalist games with a basic gameplay loop and progression system, all within a retro and minimalistic visual style.
 The game is best experienced on a desktop PC, though mobile may present some issues.

 If you're interested in more of my work, check out my [Github](https://github.com/iamsebastiandev).